 HTTP and HTTPS

-Variants to use fylr with and without TLS certificate
+Variants of how to use fylr with and without TLS certificate

 We did not test these exact examples, please use them as a starting point.